 A U.K. only adaptation of the GDPR took effect on January 1, 2021 under the U.K. Data Protection Act of 2018 and the U.K. General Data Protection Regulation (as defined by the U.K. Data Protection Act 2018 as amended by the Data Protection, Privacy and Electronic Communications (EU Exit) Regulations 2019), which exposes us to two parallel regimes, each of which potentially authorizes similar fines for certain violations.
 The European Commission has adopted an adequacy decision in favor of the United Kingdom, enabling data transfers from Member States to the United Kingdom without additional safeguards.
 However, the United Kingdom adequacy decision will automatically expire in June 2025 unless the European Commission renews or extends that decision, and remains under review by the European Commission during this period.
 On March 8, 2023, the United Kingdom government published the Data Protection and Digital Information (No. 2) Bill which proposes updates to the current United Kingdom data protection regime.
-There is a risk that any material changes to the United Kingdom data protection regime could result in the European Commission reviewing the adequacy decision, and the United Kingdom losing its recognition if the European Commission deems the United Kingdom to no longer provide adequate protection for personal data.
+There is a risk that any material changes to the United Kingdom data protection regime could result in the European Commission decision if the European Commission decision is recognition if the European Commission decision, and the United Kingdom losing its recognition if the European Commission decision eviewing the adequacy decision, and the United Kingdom losing its recognition if the European Commission decision decision is no longer provide adequate protection for personal data.
 These changes may lead to additional costs and increase our overall risk exposure.